-The Renewable Energy Independent Power Producer Program was launched by the Government in 2011.
+The Renewable Energy Independent Power Producer Programme was launched by the Government in 2011.
 To date, close to 9 GW of renewable energy has been procured by the Government, of which 1.5 GW is solar.
 The country aims to install more than 8 GW of solar by 2030.
 Scatec entered the South African market in 2010.
 With 448 MW in operation Scatec is the leading solar player in the country.

 We develop new projects across Africa from our offices in Cape Town.
 This is also our engineering hub and our 24/7 operated global Control & Monitoring centre is located here.